"There are no beautiful surfaces without a terrible depth."

 She figured it was safe enough to answer.
 To lie.
 "What do you mean?"
 She tried to make her voice free of doubts.
 "I'd gotten confirmation, I was just – waiting for the safest moment to make my move and leave.
 I was doing just fine –"

 She never had been able to lie to him.
 Even though all he did was lie to her.

 She might be wearing only a swimming suit and a bathrobe, Kellerman's eyes never drifted lower than her face.
 This might be a simple broom closet, but the narrowness and dim-lighting close to darkness was somewhat reassuring.
 And what did it matter, really, if he was Paul Kellerman?
-Maybe that just wasn't a good argument anymore, maybe who he was had stopped mattering long ago; he was the man who'd walked down the beach with her, who'd listened to her even though nothing forced him to.
-Listened to her more in two weeks than Michael had in their entire relationship.
+Maybe that just wasn't enough of an argument anymore, maybe who he was had stopped mattering long ago; he was the man who had walked down the beach with her, who had listened to her even though nothing forced him to.
+Listened to her more in two weeks than Michael had through their entire relationship.

 The thought came with guilt.
 The guilt was easy to ignore.